-The dissertation committee and any additional field examiners can decide at the end of the orals and proposal defense that the student qualifies to move forward to dissertation research or that the student needs to be re-examined approximately four weeks later and/or to submit a revised dissertation proposal to the dissertation committee members on that same schedule.
+The oral examination committee can decide at the end of the orals and proposal defense that the student qualifies to move forward to dissertation research or that the student has not yet demonstrated sufficient mastery of the materials.
+If the latter, the student will retake the oral examinations approximately four weeks later (or at a time agreed upon by the examiners and DGS) and/or to submit a revised dissertation proposal to the oral examination committee members on that same schedule.
 A copy of the revised dissertation proposal must be submitted to the graduate coordinator.